uccser/cs-field-guide/docs/source/getting_started/helper_commands.rst

 ``shell``
 -----------------------------------------------------------------------------

-Running ``./csfg dev shell`` opens a bash terminal within the Django container (this requires the CS Field Guide system to be running).
+Running ``./csfg shell`` opens a bash terminal within the Django container (this requires the CS Field Guide system to be running).

 This is the equivalent to entering ``docker-compose run django bash``.